hauze-v/web-dev/cs50/algorithms/NOTES.md

   Then swap that smallest item with i'th item.

 Recursion
   A technique in programming that calls itself, or makes references to itself.

+If an algorithm has the same Big O and Omega you can represent that with another Greek symbol - Theta